-Involutional ptosis develops with aging.
-It may worsen after other types of eye surgery or eyelid swelling.
-Ptosis may limit your side or even your central vision.
-It ptosis occurs in one eye, it may create and uneven appearance.
-Surgical shortening of the muscle that opens the eyelid will often lead to better vision and improved appearance.
+Involutional ptosis develops with aging and may worsen after other types of eye surgery or eyelid swelling.
+Ptosis may limit side or central vision and may also create an uneven appearance if it occurs in just one eye.
+The muscle that opens the eyelid can be shortened with surgery, which will often lead to better vision and improved appearance.

 Excess Eyelid Skin

-The excess skin in the upper eyelids can be removed surgically by a procedure called blepharoplasty.
-It improves side vision and other symptoms.
-Removal of the excess skin in either the upper or lower eyelids may also improve appearance.
-If excess fatty tissue is present, it may be removed at the same time.
+The excess skin can be removed surgically by a procedure called blepharoplasty, which in turn will generally address these vision and appearance issues in the upper and lower eyelids.
+If excess fatty tissue is present, it may also be removed at the same time.